 A teacher is leading her third grade class back from P.E. into the school.
 While walking along the sidewalk that connects the play area to the classroom building, she trips on a piece of broken concrete, resulting in a foot fracture.
 This instance could be classified as a work-related accident.

 Work related accidents do not only occur in factories or jobs with physical labor.
 They can occur anywhere.
 A work-related accident can be defined as an injury or illness that happens during employment or because of employment.

-Causes and Most Common Types of Accidents and Injuries
+Types of Work Related Accidents and Injuries

 The list of work-related accidents and injuries are as vast and varied as there are different types of jobs.
 Most work-related accidents can fit into five categories:

 • Machinery/equipment accidents